I've been teaching in China now for nearly five years.

 If you are caught, you’ll be dismissed from your job and your TEFL career will be in ruins.

-Are going to do stupid things
+6. You are going to do stupid things

 I can anticipate a lot of raised eyebrows when I say this but one foreign teacher I met in China decided to engage the services of a prostitute and then refused to pay her because she didn’t satisfy him!